RobertARandolph/AdmiralBumbleBee.com/FreeBees.md

     * [OldSkoolVerb](https://www.voxengo.com/product/oldskoolverb/) - OldSKoolVerb isn't the best sounding reverb out there, but there's been a number of records made with a very similar sound, so now it has its place in the production world.
 It can be a great sound design tool as well.
     * [Ambience](http://www.smartelectronix.com/~magnus/) - This is in the lineage of [SparkVerb](https://www.uvi.net/en/effects/sparkverb.html).
 It’s a fantastic free reverb.
     * [Riviera](https://nuspaceaudio.com/2017/02/07/riviera-fast-hybrid-reverb-plugin-for-modeling-high-dimensional-spaces/) - I nearly didn’t list this because of how ugly it is, but it sounds nice.
+    * [Verbate Basic](https://acondigital.com/products/verberate-basic/) - One knob for a preset of a single algorithm, but it sounds great.

 ## Guitar and Bass